haha-gongzi/event-driven-image-system/README.md

-# Event-Driven Image Annotation System
+# Event-Driven Image Annotation and Retrieval System

 ## Overview
-This project implements an event-driven image annotation system using a publish-subscribe architecture.
-The goal is to demonstrate system design principles rather than machine learning.
+This project implements an event-driven architecture for an image annotation and retrieval system.
+The goal is to demonstrate system design principles such as decoupling, scalability, and fault tolerance, rather than building a machine learning model.

 ---

-## Architecture
+## System Architecture

-The system consists of loosely coupled services:
+The system is composed of independent services that communicate through events using a publish-subscribe model:

-- CLI Service → publishes image.submitted
+- CLI Service: Publishes image.submitted
-- Inference Service → processes and publishes inference.completed
+- Inference Service: Processes images and publishes inference.completed
-- Annotation Service → stores results and publishes annotation.stored
+- Annotation Service: Stores results and publishes annotation.stored
-- Query Service → handles retrieval requests
+- Query Service: Handles retrieval requests

-Services communicate only via events.
+Each service operates independently and does not directly access other services' data.

 ---

 ## Event Flow
+The system follows a sequential event pipeline:

+1. image.submitted → triggered by CLI
-image.submitted → inference.completed → annotation.stored
+2. inference.completed → produced by inference service
+3. annotation.stored → produced by annotation service
+4. Query service retrieves stored results

 Each event contains:
-- event_id
+- event_id (unique identifier)
 - timestamp
-- payload
+- payload (data content)

 ---

 ## Data Storage

-A simple in-memory document store is used:
+A simple in-memory document store is implemented:

-- Stores annotations by image_id
+- Stores annotations indexed by image_id
-- Supports flexible JSON-like structure
+- Uses a flexible JSON-like structure
+- Simulates a NoSQL/document database

+Example structure:

+{
+  "image_id": "img_001",
+  "objects": ["cat", "dog"]
+}

 ---

 ## Idempotency

-Duplicate events are handled using:
+The system ensures duplicate events do not create duplicate state.

+This is implemented using:
-- processed_events set
+- A processed_events set
-- event_id tracking
+- Tracking of event_id

 If an event is processed more than once, it is ignored.

 ---

 ## Testing

-The system includes tests for:
+The system includes unit tests covering:

 - Event schema validation
-- Malformed events
+- Malformed events handling
-- Broker behavior (mocked)
+- Broker behavior (mocked Redis)
-- Idempotency
+- Idempotency (duplicate event handling)

 All tests pass successfully.

 ---

 ## Design Principles
+The system is designed with the following principles:

 - Event-driven architecture
-- Loose coupling
+- Loose coupling between services
 - Single ownership of data
-- Testability
+- Testability with mocks
-- Fault tolerance
+- Fault tolerance (duplicate events handled)

 ---

-## Future Work
+## Limitations
+This project does not include:

+- Real machine learning inference
-- Vector search (FAISS)
+- Vector similarity search
-- Embedding service
+- Persistent database (in-memory only)

+The focus is on system design rather than AI modeling.

+---

+## Future Improvements
+Potential extensions include:

-- Real database integration
+- Integrating a real database (e.g., MongoDB)
+- Adding embedding and vector search (e.g., FAISS)
+- Implementing asynchronous processing
+- Adding failure injection and retry mechanisms